msimonetto/sh1-level-editor/README.md

     - **Waypoints**: Map-specific arrangements for doors (linkage to other rooms/maps), edits C source code for PC Port, untested in-game.
 - **Chunk Manager**: 2D viewer for workspace and game override management, assigning aliases to chunks, dynamic file table patching when adding new objects.
 - **Outliner**: Lists meshes and global geometry objects.
-- **Texture Map**: 2D selector for UV mapping, CLUT rows, texture file switching for selected faces, texture editing/importing will come later in a separate panel!
+- **Texture Map**: 2D selector for UV mapping, CLUT rows and textures for selected faces.
+- **Texture Edit**: Minimally implemented 2D pixel editor for TIM files, will allow conversions to-and-from PNGs soon.
 - **Maps**: Currently minimal but editable, works in tandem with Waypoints viewport mode.
 - File management is automated based on chunk and prefix selection.

 ---

-## Current status
+## Current Status

 - **Unimplemented level design features**: Some of the level design elements haven't been implemented yet as of August 2026, but the core geometry (`.IPD`, `.PLM`), textures (`.TIM`) and chunk-specific collision (`.IPD`) are visualised correctly.
 The source code is modular enough to allow for easy future extension, allowing for discrete panels to be added.
 - **Unimplemented PSX support and binary overlay editing**: Only the PC Port has been integrated so far.
 No disc-image support currently exists, but this can be implemented relatively easily.
 For the PC Port, most of the engine patches (file table updates, waypoint data) are centered around replacing C source files (and indirectly DLLs) and regenerating a full PSX disc image takes several minutes.
 Conversion cycle back into binary overlays, alongside an alternate deployment routine would likely be necessary.
 Disc image checksums are virtually guaranteed to change after modification such that the [Silent Hill Map Examiner](https://github.com/ItEndsWithTens/SilentHillMapExaminer) plugin won't recognise the game as Silent Hill anymore.
 - **Unimplemented Linux or macOS support**: Currently only built around Windows due to the PC Port.
-- **Use of legacy Python scripts**: Some asset conversion operations currently rely on legacy Python scripts.
-These are fully functional but should be replaced with native C++ implementations in the future.
+- **Use of legacy Python scripts**: A small number of Python scripts are used, preventing the program from being exclusively contained as one executable and fully written in C++.
+The provided legacy Python scripts are outdated and miss certain conversion elements that the C++ editor does.

 ---